-Born Oail Andrew Phillips, he got his famous nickname from his older sister who stammered and could not say the word “brother”.
+Bum Phillips (1923-2013) was born Oail Andrew Phillips, he received his famous nickname from his older sister who stammered and could not say the word “brother”.
 The name Bum stuck, and he has always explained, “Bum’s just a nickname, not a description!”
 The name, dry sense of humor, laid-back demeanor, winning tradition, and ever-present cowboy hat and boots all became a part of the Bum Phillips legend.

 That distinctive persona, however, betrayed a shrewd football mind.
 When Gillman brought Bum to Houston as his defensive coordinator in 1974, it took Phillips only one season to cut the Oilers’ points-against total from 447 to 282.
 The team was just backing out of consecutive 1-13 seasons, but riding on the strength of Bum’s defense; the Oilers turned their fortunes around that year, finishing 7-7 with more victories than the previous seasons combined.
 When Gillman stepped down the following year, Phillips was the natural to take over the head-coaching job.
 He responded by leading the 1975 Oilers to a 10-4 season revealing an uncanny ability to maximize his